Anurag-30/jenkins/vars/README.md

 ## Solution

 Take a look at BuildPipeline.groovy, It consists of all the stages that are requrired to build your services.
-We will see how we can use this in the Jenkinsfile, look for **Build.Jenkinsfile**.
+We will see how we can use this in the Jenkinsfile, look for **Build.Jenkinsfile**. we can identify services which